History of optics: Renaissance and early modern period

 Isaac Newton (1643–1727) investigated the refraction of light, demonstrating that a prism could decompose white light into a spectrum of colours, and that a lens and a second prism could recompose the multicoloured spectrum into white light.
 He also showed that the coloured light does not change its properties by separating out a coloured beam and shining it on various objects.
 Newton noted that regardless of whether it was reflected or scattered or transmitted, it stayed the same colour.
 Thus, he observed that colour is the result of objects interacting with already-coloured light rather than objects generating the colour themselves.
 This is known as Newton's theory of colour.
-From this work he concluded that any refracting telescope would suffer from the dispersion of light into colours, and invented a reflecting telescope (today known as a Newtonian telescope) to bypass that problem.
-By grinding his own mirrors, using Newton's rings to judge the quality of the optics for his telescopes, he was able to produce a superior instrument to the refracting telescope, due primarily to the wider diameter of the mirror.
+From this work he concluded that any refracting telescope would suffer from the dispersion of light into colours.
+He went on to invent a reflecting telescope (today known as a Newtonian telescope), which showed that using a mirror to form an image bypassed the problem.
 In 1671 the Royal Society asked for a demonstration of his reflecting telescope.
 Their interest encouraged him to publish his notes On Colour, which he later expanded into his Opticks.
-Newton argued that light is composed of particles or corpuscles and were refracted by accelerating toward the denser medium, but he had to associate them with waves to explain the diffraction of light (Opticks Bk.
+He argued that light is composed of particles or corpuscles and were refracted by accelerating toward the denser medium, but he had to associate them with waves to explain the diffraction of light (Opticks Bk.
 II, Props.
 XII-L).
 Later physicists instead favoured a purely wavelike explanation of light to account for diffraction.
-Today's quantum mechanics, photons and the idea of wave-particle duality bear only a minor resemblance to Newton's understanding of light.

 In his Hypothesis of Light of 1675, Newton posited the existence of the ether to transmit forces between particles.
 In 1704, Newton published Opticks, in which he expounded his corpuscular theory of light.
 He considered light to be made up of extremely subtle corpuscles, that ordinary matter was made of grosser corpuscles and speculated that through a kind of alchemical transmutation "Are not gross Bodies and Light convertible into one another, ...and may not Bodies receive much of their Activity from the Particles of Light which enter their Composition?"
+Newton was also the first to describe the use of prisms as beam expanders and multiple-prism arrays, which would later become integral to the development of early tunable lasers.